A629968139/java-script-journey/README.md

-# java-script-journey
+# Understanding Git-hub
-My journey start in java script
+my journey as a begginer in github.